its-asif/SpendSense/README.md

 A personal finance tracker for a single user — track expenses, incomes, budgets, wallets, and recurring payments with a full REST API, a React web app, and an optional CLI.

-> **This document reflects what is fully implemented and runnable today.** Roadmap items are clearly marked.

----

 ## Table of Contents